-Man barricades himself in house over sandwich dispute
+Bite out of sandwich leads man to barricade himself in house

 Baltimore County police spokesman Shawn Vinson says the dispute began about 5 p.m.
 Sunday at a Dundalk home.
 He says the man was eating with his wife and daughter, and became angry when one of them took a bite from his sandwich, prompting him to fire a shot inside the house.

-The wife and daughter were able to safely leave the house, but the man barricaded himself inside.
+The wife and daughter fled the house, but the man barricaded himself inside.
 He surrendered peacefully shortly before 9 p.m.

 No one was injured.